ubsuny/23-Homework1G1/Documentation.md

    - The measurement results are obtained from the simulator.

 **Acknowledgment.**
+Quantum computers work in reversable, while classical is irreversible .
-I aknowledge all my group members for working on this project.
-As it was done on a collaborative way.
-We are also thankful to the other groups who helped time to time.
-And also our instructor for the course, he help in making it happen.
+I acknowledge all my group members for working on this project.
+As it was done in a collaborative way.
+We are also thankful to the other groups who helped from time to time.
+And also, our instructor for the course, he helps in making it happen.
+References Most of the help was taken from the IMP quantum computing platform and different AI tool like ChatGPT bard and googlecolab was used for checking the code.
-**References**
-Most of the help was taken from the IMP quantum computing plateform and also different AI tookl like Chatgpt bard and also google colab was used for checking the code.